 For an even bigger payout, consider paying for your tickets with a cashback credit card.

-6. Get a railcard
+5. Get a national railcard

-You could reduce the cost of your journey by up to a third if you hold a National Railcard
+You could reduce the cost of your journey by up to a third if you hold a National Railcard.

 If you're eligible for a railcard and make a few off-peak train journeys a year, it will more than pay for itself.

-7. Use season tickets and rover tickets
+7. Use season tickets

-You'd save £821 by buying a seven-day season ticket between Bristol Temple Meads and London Paddington, as opposed to buying five anytime return tickets.
+You'd save £798 by buying a seven-day season ticket between Bristol Temple Meads and London Paddington, as opposed to buying five anytime return tickets.

 If you're a regular commuter, an annual season ticket will almost certainly be your cheapest option.
-Those travelling in the Network Railcard area (mainly London and the south-east) can also take advantage of the Gold Card.

 There are also weekly and monthly season tickets, which tend to work out cheaper if you're making multiple repeat journeys over those periods.
 Season tickets covering more than one month but less than a year are also available.

-8. Travel in groups
+9. Travel in groups

-Most train companies offer a discount if you're travelling in a group.
+Many train companies offer a discount if you're travelling in a group.

 10. Take advantage of cheap London travel